 “I wouldn’t say it is pointless, because you need to know about it.
 You don’t have to take it, that’s just because it’s not the way I live.
 But maybe on the rare occasion, I might if we did it in school like at Primary school.”

-The pupilrespondent here is reproducing misconceptions about RME.
+The respondent here is reproducing misconceptions about RME.
 He is confusing RME with RO as he goes on to talk about how a minister used to come to his primary school.
 His comment is somewhat confused as he here says you need to know about ‘it’, not religion or cultures or another offered definition.
 It appears as if he is not sure what you need to know about, only knowing about ‘what he studies in RME’.
 His second comment, “that’s just not the way I live my life”, implies that only a certain person can take RME.
 I had previously asked this pupil whether they thought that only religious people should study RME, to which he disagreed.
 I tried to probe this pupil further on what kind of life he imagines a pupil of RME should follow, however he was unsure and mentioned that he just didn’t really enjoy the subject.
 Of course allowances have to be made for confusion, as this pupil was only in first year, however throughout the interview he was very opinionated and vocal about his views.

 Another popular response to “would you study RME further” was, “I would rather study more academic subjects” or “I have more important subjects to study”.
 Twenty of the 129 pupils that responded to this question gave this response.
 Firstly the question I posed to pupils that gave this response or similar was what would you deem as an academic subject?
 Subjects such as Science, Maths and English were deemed to be academic.
 I then asked what was the difference between RME and these subjects, one pupil offered the explanation that “RME is more talking, the rest are more problem solving and learning how to do stuff”.
 Previously this interviewee had suggested that they had learned skills and more than knowledge in RME previously.
 This could therefore allude to the understanding that although the pupils may recognise they have learnt these skills, ultimately to them knowledge is more highly revered.